Mootlaq/PowerPoint_Markdown_converter/README.md

 ## Usage
 Running the script is very easy:

-- Move the powerpoint file to the same directory as the .py file
+- Move/Copy the powerpoint file to the same directory as the .py file
   - This is important.
 The two files need to be in the same folder.
 - In your terminal, type `python pptx2markdown.py [powerpoint filename]`
   - Make sure to run the command from the same directory as the two files.